Preskoči na glavni sadržaj

 A legitimate Croatian employer (or the agency they work with) will:

-• Initiate the permit application process before you arrive
+• Initiate the permit application before you arrive

-• Cover or reimburse most administrative costs (government fees, document translations)
+• Cover or reimburse most administrative costs (government fees, translations)

-• Invite you to the Croatian embassy in your country for your D-visa after the permit is approved
+• Invite you to the Croatian embassy in your country for the D-visa after the permit is approved

-If someone asks you to pay large upfront fees or to "arrange your own permit," be very careful — this may be a sign of a fraudulent job offer.
+If someone asks you to pay large upfront fees or to "arrange your own permit," be very careful — this is a common sign of a fraudulent job offer.

-Croatian labor law applies equally to all workers, regardless of nationality.
-This means:
+Croatian labor law applies equally to all workers, regardless of nationality:

-• Maximum 40 hours per week (overtime is paid additionally)
+• Maximum 40 hours per week (overtime paid additionally)

-• Mandatory health and safety equipment provided by the employer (PPE)
+• Mandatory personal protective equipment (PPE) provided by the employer

-• Right to health insurance from day one of employment
+• Right to health insurance from day one, through the Croatian Health Insurance Fund (HZZO)

-Construction sites in Croatia are regulated by the State Inspectorate (Inspektorat rada).
+Construction sites are supervised by the State Inspectorate (Državni inspektorat).
 Safety standards are comparable to other EU countries, though enforcement can vary between employers.

 Most employers of foreign construction workers provide or arrange accommodation.
 Typically: